Off-shell phase diagram of BPS black holes in AdS$_5$: Off-shell free energy of BPS black holes

-The results in \cite{Ezroura:2021vrt} can be reproduced after taking appropriate on-shell limit of our off-shell expressions in this section.
-We emphasise that the off-shell description is more general, as it describes the system both at and around the equilibrium.
+Finally, the results in \cite{Choi:2018vbz,Choi:2018hmj,Ezroura:2021vrt} can be reproduced after taking appropriate on-shell limit of our off-shell expressions in this section.
+We emphasise that the off-shell description is more general, as it captures the various phases of the system both at and around the equilibrium.
 The emergence of a hypothetical HP transition and the behaviour of the large black hole branch all work out cleanly for $\varphi'$ taken in the range $(\varphi'_-,\infty)$ or if $\varphi'=0$.
 Though, the BPS thermodynamics around the small black hole branch varies with the sign of $\varphi'$.
-We will see some more modifications of the phase structure in the later case, once the four-derivative corrected off-shell BPS free energy is studied in the following subsection.
+Also, though we assumed $\varphi'=0$ for simplicity, it should be possible to generalise to non-zero $\varphi'$.
+We leave these issues for future.